Minnesota Gov. Tim Walz ends reelection bid amid welfare fraud scandal

 A deepening federal probe into a fraud scandal in Minnesota complicated Walz’s bid for an unprecedented third term.
 He has not been accused of any wrongdoing, but Republicans have sought to blame Walz and Democrats for the massive abuse of taxpayer dollars.

-“For the last several years, an organized group of criminals have sought to take advantage of our state’s generosity,” Walz said in his statement.
-“And even as we make progress in the fight against the fraudsters, we now see an organized group of political actors seeking to take advantage of the crisis.”
+“For the last several years, an organized group of criminals have sought to take advantage of this state’s generosity,” Walz said.
+“And even as we make progress in the fight against the fraudsters, we now see an organized group of political actors seeking to take advantage of a crisis.”

 Walz had been criticized for his administration’s oversight of the welfare programs.
 Several Democrats in the state privately cautioned Walz against seeking reelection as outrage intensified in Minnesota and beyond over the misuse of funds.